crystalclearsoldev/Pumpfun-Copy-Trading-Bot/README.md

-# Solana Ultra-Fast New Token Sniper on Raydium and Pump.fun in Rust 🚀
+# Solana PumpFun Copy Trading Bot in Rust 🚀

 ## Overview

-Introducing the **Solana Ultra-Fast New Token Sniper** written in **Rust** 🦀, designed to detect and trade tokens on **Pump.fun** with lightning speed ⚡.
-Built with Rust for superior performance and security, this bot is tailored for both novice and experienced traders.
+Introducing the **Solana PumpFun Copy Trading Bot** written in **Rust** 🦀, designed to monitor and replicate trades on **Pump.fun** with lightning speed ⚡.
+Built with Rust for superior performance and security, this bot tracks specific wallets for trading signals and executes copy trades using Jito MEV integration for enhanced transaction priority.
+Perfect for traders looking to automatically mirror successful trading strategies on PumpFun DEX.

 ---